Training & Workshops

 As part of CASW’s science journalism initiative, we are collaborating with our partners to help journalists deepen their expertise through training and workshops.

 - The National Science-Health-Environment Reporting Fellowships are a first-ever collaboration of CASW, the Association of Health Care Journalists (AHCJ), and the Society of Environmental Journalists (SEJ).
 The year-long fellowships are open to early-career journalists interested in covering any or all of the three fields.
-Thirteen journalists have been selected for the 2021 pilot year.
+Thirteen journalists were selected for the 2021-22 pilot year, and 12 Fellows were selected for 2022-23.
+This program is generously supported by the Howard Hughes Medical Institute Department of Science Education and the Gordon and Betty Moore Foundation.

 - CASW has collaborated with ComSciCon to provide professionally mentored science reporting experiences for early-career scientists interested in journalism and science communication.
 ComSciCon organizers select participants for one-day workshops in association with the annual ScienceWriters conference; students then develop science stories based on New Horizons in Science content and speakers.
 These ComSciCon stories are featured on this site: